Aaron Rakeffet-Rothkoff: Biography

 Rabbi Rakeffet attended Bnei Akiva as a youth.
 Meir Kahane was one of his madrichim (counselors).
 Rabbi Rakeffet met his future wife Malkah while giving a shiur at Bnei Akiva.

 Rabbi Rakeffet started his career in 1961 as a pulpit rabbi at Lower Merion Synagogue in Bala Cynwyd, Pennsylvania.
 In 1962, he moved from Lower Merion to become the spiritual leader of the first Orthodox synagogue in suburban Essex County, Congregation Beth Ephraim of Maplewood and South Orange, New Jersey.
-During that time, he also served as a high school rebbe at Yeshiva University High School for Boys.
+During that time, he also served as a high school rebbe at the Manhattan Talmudical Academy of Yeshiva University.
 In 1969, he moved to Israel and worked as a Staff Editor for the Encyclopaedia Judaica.
 He also wrote numerous entries, including the one for Rabbi Joseph Dov Soloveitchik and Rabbi Eliezer Silver.

 Upon the conclusion of the Encyclopaedia Judaica project, Rabbi Rakeffet pursued his love of teaching.
 He was a pioneer in Torah education for diaspora students in Israel.
 He was a member of the initial 1969 faculty of Jerusalem Torah College (BMT) and taught there for twenty years.
 He also taught at Machon Gold and Michlalah.
 He was also a founding faculty member at Midreshet Moriah, an advanced Torah study program for women.

-Rabbi Rakeffet has been a member of the Gruss Kollel faculty since its inception in 1976.
-He also recruited Dr. Nechama Leibowitz to teach there as well.